Book a call

 Design for a two-minute read

-Keep one idea per slide and make the headline carry the meaning.
-If a slide requires you in the room to be understood, it belongs in diligence, not in the deck.
-This is not dumbing down; it is signal design.
+If a slide requires you to be in the room to explain it, it belongs in diligence, not the deck.
+This is not dumbing down.
+It is signal design.

 Like what you're reading?